-To achieve sustainable development and economic growth, between 2001 and 2021 an annual average rate of 10 hectares for employment land provision will be made available in Stafford Borough for the industrial, office, warehousing and distribution sectors (Class B Uses).
+To achieve sustainable development and economic growth, sufficient land will be provided for within Stafford Borough between 2001 and 2021 an annual average rate of 10 hectares for employment land provision will be made available in Stafford Borough for the industrial, office, warehousing and distribution sectors (Class B Uses) to enable an annual average rate of 10 hectares of employment land development to be achieved between 2001 and 2021.
 Employment land provision will be reviewed by the Council on a regular basis, subject to employment land requirements identified in the Regional Spatial Strategy.